What’s in This Article

 | Broccoli, cabbage, Brussels sprouts | They often produce more intestinal gas |

-Try smaller portions, eat slowly, and pair meals with water.
-If a food reliably leaves you uncomfortable, it’s reasonable to limit it during pregnancy and protect your comfort.
+Try smaller portions, eat slowly, and drink water between meals.
+If a food reliably leaves you uncomfortable, limit it during pregnancy and protect your comfort.

 Fizzy Drinks and Burping

-Fizzy drinks are another common burping trigger during pregnancy.
-When you drink soda or carbonated water, the carbon dioxide gas releases in your stomach and can build up quickly.
-That extra gas increases pressure, makes burping more likely, and can leave you feeling bloated or uncomfortable.
+Fizzy drinks are a common burping trigger during pregnancy.
+When you drink soda or carbonated water, carbon dioxide gas can collect in your stomach.
+That extra gas increases pressure and makes burping more likely.

-If you also choose sugary fizzy drinks, you may notice more indigestion or heartburn because they can irritate your gut and add to gastrointestinal distress.
+Sugary fizzy drinks may also worsen indigestion or heartburn.
+They can irritate your stomach and add to gastrointestinal distress.

-To reduce symptoms, skip carbonated beverages when you can and choose still water, milk, or other non-carbonated options instead.
-This simple shift can help you lower gas production, ease stomach pressure, and support a more comfortable, liberated pregnancy experience without giving up hydration or flavor entirely.
+To reduce symptoms, skip carbonated beverages when you can.
+Choose still water, milk, or other non-carbonated options instead.
+This small shift can lower gas, ease stomach pressure, and help you stay hydrated.

-Fatty, spicy, and highly seasoned foods can make pregnancy burping worse because they slow digestion, irritate the digestive tract, or increase stomach acid.
+Fatty, spicy, and highly seasoned foods can make pregnancy burping worse.
+They may slow digestion, irritate your stomach, or increase stomach acid.

-You may notice more burping after fatty foods, like fried items or rich dairy, because they linger in your stomach and boost gas.
+You may notice more burping after fried foods, rich dairy, or heavy meals because they can sit in your stomach longer.
+Spicy foods can also trigger heartburn and make burping feel worse.

 What Burping Triggers Should You Avoid?

-To help reduce burping during pregnancy, it’s best to avoid common triggers that increase gas or irritate the stomach.
-Carbonated beverages are one of the main burping triggers, since their bubbles add gas that can build up quickly.
+To reduce burping during pregnancy, limit common triggers that add gas or irritate your stomach.
+Carbonated beverages are one of the main burping triggers because their bubbles add gas quickly.

 Avoid carbonated beverages during pregnancy, since their bubbles can quickly add gas and trigger burping.

-You’ll also want to limit beans, cabbage, and broccoli, which can create extra gas during digestion.
-Fatty and fried foods may slow your stomach down, leading to bloating and more burping.
+You may also want to limit beans, cabbage, broccoli, onions, and large portions.
+These foods can create extra gas during digestion.
+Fatty and fried foods may slow your stomach down, which can lead to bloating and more burping.

 How Can You Stop Burping During Pregnancy?

-You can often reduce burping during pregnancy by making a few simple changes to your eating habits and daily routine.
-If you’re looking for how to stop burping during pregnancy, start with practical steps that ease stomach pressure and limit swallowed air.
-You don’t need to restrict yourself harshly; small adjustments can support comfort and autonomy.
+You can often reduce burping during pregnancy with simple changes to your eating habits and daily routine.
+Start with steps that ease stomach pressure and limit swallowed air.
+You don’t need harsh food rules to feel better.

 - Eat smaller, more frequent meals